seominseok0429/Implicit-Stacked-Autoregressive-Model-for-Video-Prediction/README.md

 ### The current code takes longer to train than this paper, but has been updated to a much higher performance version.

-### I'm busy with other things, so code refactoring is delayed.
-[But,the code still works as it should now.]
-We are currently allowing everyone to push our code refactoring!

 ![gt](https://user-images.githubusercontent.com/33244972/228428350-33d705c7-61ee-4f08-b5f3-8b42c57a6ffb.gif)